- Fast and thorough scans

 In this segment, we’ll walk you through the Data Rescue PC4 user experience to help you get a feel for what the software can do.
 The recovery process provides a fairly intuitive experience thanks to a straightforward wizard.

 Overall, we didn’t find the wizard packed as many options as a few other data recovery tools, though.
-For example, with Stellar Phoenix Data Recovery Pro, you can select which types of files you want to scan for, which reduces scan time.
+For example, with Stellar Data Recovery Pro (read our Stellar Data Recovery review), you can select which types of files you want to scan for, which reduces scan time.
 Once the wizard starts, your first step will be to pick a volume to scan.

 The program should detect any partitions on your hard drive.
 You can pick a particular partition or scan the entire hard drive.
 If you’re looking to recover a lost or deleted file, just pick the partition the file was on.
 If you’re trying to recover a deleted, corrupted or formatted partition, though, you’ll want to do a full drive scan.